bradwestness/bradwestness.github.io/_posts/2020/2020-02-01-lack-rack-plex-nas-part-1.md

 {% include figure.html filename="roku-media-player.jpg" description="The Roku Media Player app, whose UI leaves a lot to be desired." %}

-I was also just storing all my video files on my main PC, which I use for work and software development, which required that my PC was always-on and not rebooting or installing a Windows Insider build or anything like that, so it was less than ideal.
+I was also just storing all my video files on my main PC, which I use for work and software development, which required that my PC was always-on, not rebooting or installing a Windows Insider build, not joined to a VPN or anything like that, or else anyone in my house watching a video via Plex would suddenly lose their stream.
+So it was less than ideal.

 {% include figure.html filename="plex-ui.jpg" description="The Plex user interface is much nicer.
 It's like your own personal Netflix, but of media you actually own." %}

 I had seen quite a few people who I follow on Twitter talking about getting Synology DiskStation devices, which can be used as Plex servers.
-However, I balked at the prices of these, which runs upwards of $500 on Amazon, and that's before you purchase hard drives to put in the thing, which would be useless without them.
+However, I balked at the prices of these, which runs upwards of $500 on Amazon, and that's before you purchase hard drives to put in the thing, and they would be useless without them.

 {% include figure.html filename="synology-amazon.jpg" description="Synology DiskStation devices listing on Amazon" %}